fxmarty/rikai-mpv/README.md

 ## Install

 Currently, the script supports **Linux only**.
-It has not been tested for Wayland-based display and has been designed for X. You can install as follow:
+It has not been tested for Wayland-based display and has been designed for X11.
+You can install as follow:

 Clone in your `mpv/scripts/` folder (the install will break elsewhere):